2G2-99/weather-dashboard/README.md

 ## Instructions

-This application consist on searching a city by its name with an input, which runs three AJAX calls: ==Moment.js API==, ==OpenWeather Geolocation API==, ==OpenWeather Forecast API==.
-Then the weather forecast is displayed.
+This application consist on searching a city by its name with an input, which runs three AJAX calls: Moment.js API OpenWeather Geolocation API OpenWeather Forecast API Then the weather forecast is displayed.
 Every time there is a successful search, this one will be stored on a search history list based on the Local Storage for an easy access by displaying buttons for each city.

 ## Screenshot